 The mission of the Electrical and Computer Engineering Department is to offer the highest quality, contemporary education in electrical and computer engineering at the undergraduate and graduate levels and to perform research appropriate to the technical needs of Alaska, the nation and the world.
+The curriculum is designed to ensure that fundamentals and specialized skills are acquired by the student.
+The program prepares engineering graduates to enter practice and provides the theoretical background for students entering graduate studies.

 - Depth: Graduates will apply their understanding of the fundamental knowledge prerequisite for the practice of and/or advanced study in computer engineering, including its scientific principles, rigorous analysis and creative design.